 What is FedRAMP?

 FedRAMP is a federal government program that provides a standardized security framework for reviewing cloud services.
-Once a cloud service provider gets authorization from an agency for a cloud service offering, any other federal agency can then reuse the acquired security information to accelerate cloud adoption.
+Once a cloud service provider gets authorization from an agency for a cloud service offering, any federal agency can then reuse the acquired security information to accelerate cloud adoption.

 FedRAMP started in 2011 and is part of the General Services Administration.
 The program provides benefits like enabling “the federal government to accelerate the adoption of cloud computing by creating transparent standards and processes for security authorizations and allowing agencies to leverage security authorizations on a government-wide scale,” notes the FedRAMP Program Management Office.